All Zoom meetings must have the Waiting Room, Passcode and/or the authenticated user setting enabled.

+The Waiting Room is a virtual staging area that stops your external guests from joining until you’re ready for them.
+By default, any UM System Zoom user will automatically bypass the Waiting Room and be entered into the meeting.
+Anyone else will be placed in the Waiting Room and need to be allowed into the meeting by the host/co-host.
+Meeting hosts can edit their personal waiting room setting to put everyone in a waiting room.
+This is ideal for office hours or interview situations.
 Meeting hosts can customize Waiting Room settings for additional control, and you can even personalize the message people see when they hit the Waiting Room so they know they’re in the right spot.
 This message is a good spot to post any rules/guidelines for your event, like who it’s intended for.
 The Waiting Room is a great way to screen who’s trying to enter your event and keep unwanted guests out.

 While in a meeting, hosts have easy access to the Security icon in the Zoom tool bar to manage how participants can interact and share in the meeting:

 Manage your participants

 Use these features to secure your Zoom event and host with confidence:

 - Lock the meeting: When you lock a Zoom Meeting that’s already started, no new participants can join, even if they have the meeting ID and password (if you have required one).
 In the meeting, select Participants at the bottom of your Zoom window.
 In the Participants pop-up, then select Lock Meeting.